 But all that can change, and husbands and wives don’t have to suffer in silence.

 In conjunction with their 30th anniversary, Mount Elizabeth Fertility Centre (MEFC) will be holding a public forum titled ‘When Pregnancy Seems Impossible’ at Raffles Town Club, on 30 June 2018.

-Guests can look forward to not only getting useful information from talks, but also be inspired from the experiences of parents who have been through the whole process.
+Guests can look forward to not only getting useful information from talks but also be inspired by the experiences of parents who have been through the whole process.

 Topic: Older mums and pregnancy – How can you succeed?